Zichuan-Wang/ScoreOverFlow/README.md

 ## How to run

-1) Install MySQL and create database based on the schema provided.
+1) Install MySQL and create the database based on scoreoverflowdb.sql.

 2) Install the tools/technologies in the dependencies section.